trealla-prolog/trealla/README.md

 can be provided in the client URL.

-With *bread/3* the 'len' arg can be an integer > 0 meaning return that many bytes, = 0 meaning return what is there (if non-blocking) or a variable meaning return all bytes until end end of file,
+With *bread/3* the 'len' arg can be an integer > 0 meaning return that many bytes, = 0 meaning return what is there (if non-blocking) or a var meaning return all bytes until end end of file,